 - Tons of authentic local tips and advice on things to do before and after the tour.
 Pure gold!

-- Drinks – our taco stops also include an opportunity to pick up a delicious beverage.
+- Drinks – our snack stop will include an opportunity to pick up great coffee, tea, or another delicious beverage.
 Treat yourself!

-- Gratuities – consider tipping your host for great service so they can make rent. 🙂
+- Gratuities – consider tipping your guide for great service so they can make rent. 🙂

 We characterize this tour as moderate.
 Physically the ride is easy.

 Notes about this tour and why it’s moderate: the ride requires that you navigate many hills, some of which are steep.
 This ride also features a longer distance over several hours.
 Our bikes are well suited and safe for this terrain.
 The ride also follows quiet back roads and official bike routes the entire time, but you will have to share the road with cars at times.

 Safety: We take safety seriously.
 There is an extensive pre-ride safety briefing and we provide the best quality helmets.
 See our safety page for more detailed information.